Medical Assistance

 MA Eligibility for Noncitizens Age 21 or Older and Not Pregnant

-To be eligible for MA, lawfully present noncitizens who are age 21 or older and not pregnant must have a qualified immigration status.
-People with certain qualified immigration statuses must wait five years after receiving the qualified immigration status before they are eligible for MA.
+To be eligible for MA, noncitizens who are age 21 or older and not pregnant must have a qualified immigration status and either satisfy a five-year waiting period or meet an exception.

 Qualified Immigration Statuses Without a Five-Year Waiting Period

-Lawfully present noncitizens with the following immigration statuses are eligible for MA without a five-year waiting period:
+Noncitizens with the following qualified immigration statuses are eligible for MA without a five-year waiting period:

-• Afghan citizens or nationals granted humanitarian parole between July 31, 2021, and December 23, 2022 September 30, 2023, are eligible for MA until March 31, 2023, or the end of their parole term, whichever is later.
+• Afghan Humanitarian Parolees, who are defined as Afghan citizens or nationals granted humanitarian parole between July 31, 2021, and September 30, 2023, are eligible for MA until the end of their parole term.
 Spouses, children, parents and/or guardians of Afghan humanitarian parolees who are paroled after September 30, 2023, are also eligible for MA until the end of their parole term.

-• Citizens of the Freely Associated States - the Federated States of Micronesia, the Republic of Marshall Islands, and the Republic of Palau
+• Compact of Free Association (COFA) migrants - Citizens of the Freely Associated States - the Federated States of Micronesia, the Republic of Marshall Islands, and the Republic of Palau

-• Ukrainian citizens or nationals, or those who last habitually resided in Ukraine,s granted humanitarian parole between February 24, 2022, and September 30, 2024, are eligible for MA until the end of their parole term.
+• Ukrainian Humanitarian Parolees, who are defined as Ukrainian Humanitarian citizens or nationals, or those who last habitually resided in Ukraine, granted humanitarian parole between February 24, 2022, and September 30, 2024, are eligible for MA until the end of their parole term.
 Spouses, children, parents, and/or legal guardians of Ukrainian humanitarian parolees who are paroled after September 30, 2023, are also eligible for MA until the end of their parole term.

 • Withholding of Removal